Forward Traceability in Functional Safety Requirements

 Common pitfalls

-- Pitfall: Trace links created mechanically without reviewing meaning.
+Trace links created mechanically without reviewing meaning

-Mitigation: Regularly review the rationale for each link. - Pitfall: Requirements without parents or without children (orphans/floating).
+Mitigation: Regularly review the rationale for each link.

 Mitigation: Use traceability reports to detect and resolve gaps.